craigbuckler/theanimalsays2025/src/content/04_about/01_privacy-policy.md

 * only use the information you give voluntarily
 * encrypt, transmit, and store your information in secure systems
-* only permit access to authorised Old Pines personnel
+* only permit access to authorised personnel
 * never pass your information to another party without your consent
 * not disclose any information we have gathered about you
 * correct inaccurate information when alerted